 [I]f you look at countries that do have an army, right, where the military actually has control, they’re in the same situation or even worse.
 You look at Mexico—I mean, when I went to Mexico, you’d see these trucks, like Hilux-type trucks, and they’d show up like that, literally with a gun, and you better not even look at them too much, right?
 Same thing in Nicaragua—don’t even look back at them.
 So, there’s an army, and yet Mexico is one of the most dangerous countries in the world, right?
 So that also makes you think.

 In Ecuador, extreme policing tactics gained more traction among many focus group participants.
 Mano dura was not only understood as law and order, including the adoption of radical measures like life sentences or the death penalty, but also encompassed greater military presence and state violence.
 These elements had a widely positive connotation.
-1 “death to criminals… It suits me very well; I agree that criminals have to die” participant 3 “not even a life sentence—straight to the firing squad.” erms often associated with masculine ideals and traditional male roles in the household like “pants,” “character,” and “courage” were frequently invoked by participants to justify the need to adopt such punitive initiatives.
+In focus group 1 in Quito, this sentiment emerged spontaneously when the moderator asked about their understanding of mano dura.
+After participant 1 said “death to criminals… It suits me very well; I agree that criminals have to die,” others in the group reaffirmed this position and participant 3 escalated further by adding: “not even a life sentence—straight to the firing squad.”
+No one in the group offered a counter perspective.
+In these conversations, terms often associated with masculine ideals and traditional male roles in the household like “pants,” “character,” and “courage” were frequently invoked by participants to justify the need to adopt such punitive initiatives.

 In this context, many participants expressed support for expanding the discretionary powers of the police forces, a trend particularly pronounced in Guayaquil where violence reached historical levels.
-Past initiatives like the “escuadrón volante” (flying squad) implemented by former president León Febres Cordero or Nayib Bukele’s hardline approach against street gangs in El Salvador were extensively cited with approval. recurring sentiment underlying these calls for broader discretionary powers was that the government was prioritizing the rights of criminals over citizens.
+Past initiatives like the “escuadrón volante” (flying squad) implemented by former president León Febres Cordero or Nayib Bukele’s hardline approach against street gangs in El Salvador were extensively cited with approval.
+In focus group 4 in Guayaquil, after one participant called for a “Bukele model” in Ecuador, another added: “what happens is that Bukele does not fear human rights.”
+Indeed, a recurring sentiment underlying these calls for broader discretionary powers was that the government was prioritizing the rights of criminals over citizens.
 This view was popular among adults and older adults, as well as participants from upper-middle and high socioeconomic backgrounds.

+Yet this enthusiasm for extreme measures was not unconditional across focus groups in Ecuador.
 Interestingly, the primary concern of adopting mano dura in Ecuador, especially its more extreme manifestations, was not related to human right violations or the questionable legality of such measures, but rather to the problem of corruption.
 For example, when participants tempered their support for the expansion of police discretion and violence or the implementation of the death penalty, their concerns stemmed from the belief that corrupt government officials can use these initiatives against individuals, perhaps targeting their enemies or marginalized populations.
 When discussing the adoption of the death penalty, participant 5 from focus group 2 in Quito said:

 Here in Ecuador?
 No. With how rotten the judicial system is on the inside, it would be a double-edged sword and very dangerous for the average Ecuadorian to have the death penalty.
 At some point, they’d sentence you to death for stealing a chicken, while the guy who laundered millions of dollars gets, ‘yeah, put him on house arrest with an ankle monitor.’
 It’s the same thing.
 So here in Ecuador, if the whole system isn’t cleaned out from the inside, then no.